peteroupc/peteroupc.github.io/morealg.md

     - Descriptions of new arbitrary-precision algorithms that use the skeleton given in the section "Building an Arbitrary-Precision Sampler".
 2. The appendix contains implementation notes for **InShape**, which determines whether a box is outside or partially or fully inside a shape.
 However, practical implementations of **InShape** will generally only be able to evaluate a shape pointwise.
 What are necessary and/or sufficient conditions that allow an implementation to correctly classify a box just by evaluating the shape pointwise?
 3. Take a polynomial _f_(_&lambda;_) of even degree _n_ of the form choose(_n_,_n_/2)\*_&lambda;_<sup>_n_/2</sup>\*(1&minus;_&lambda;_)<sup>_n_/2</sup>\*_k_, where _k_ is greater than 1 (thus all _f_'s Bernstein coefficients are 0 except for the middle one, which equals _k_).
 Suppose _f_(1/2) lies in the interval (0, 1).
 If we do the degree elevation, described in the appendix, enough times (at least _r_ times), then _f_'s Bernstein coefficients will all lie in [0, 1].
 The question is: how many degree elevations are enough?
 A [**MathOverflow answer**](https://mathoverflow.net/questions/381419/on-the-degree-elevation-needed-to-bring-bernstein-coefficients-to-0-1) showed that _r_ is at least _m_ = (_n_/_f_(1/2)<sup>2</sup>)/(1&minus;_f_(1/2)<sup>2</sup>), but is it true that floor(_m_)+1 elevations are enough?
+4. A [**_finite-state generator_**](https://peteroupc.github.io/morealg.html#Finite_State_and_Pushdown_Generators) is a finite-state machine that outputs a real number's base-2 expansion such as 0.110101100..., driven by flips of a coin.
+A _pushdown generator_ is a finite-state generator with a stack of memory.
+Both generators produce real numbers with a given probability distribution.
+For example, a generator with a loop that outputs 0 or 1 at an equal chance produces a _uniform distribution_.
+The following questions ask what kinds of distributions are possible with these generators.

+    1. Of the probability distributions that a finite-state generator can generate, what is the exact class of:
+        - _Discrete distributions_ (those that cover a finite or countably infinite set of values)?
+        - _Absolutely continuous distributions_ (those with a probability density function such as the uniform or triangular distribution)?
+        - _Singular distributions_ (covering an uncountable but zero-volume set)?
+        - Absolutely continuous distributions with _continuous_ density functions?
+    2. Same question as 1, but for pushdown generators.
+    3. Of the probability distributions that a pushdown generator can generate, what is the exact class of distributions with piecewise smooth density functions?
+(The answer is known for finite-state generators.)

 <a id=Notes></a>
 ## Notes